Key Indices: Kp A F10.7 X-ray VOACAP Predictor What does this mean to me?

 Space weather for the next 24 hours is predicted to be moderate.

-Radio blackouts reaching the R2 level are expected.
+Geomagnetic storms reaching the G2 level are expected.

 What does this mean to me?